jockeBjers/jockeBjers/README.md

 {
   "firstName": "Joakim",
   "lastName": "Bjerselius",
-  "age": 33,
+  "age": 34,
   "nationality": "Sweden"
 }
 ```

 ## About Me
- Working on becoming a .NET Developer
+ Working on becoming a system developer
  Besides coding I also enjoy cooking and travelling

 ## Current Project